observablehq/plot/docs/features/intervals.md

 Plot.numberInterval(2)
 ```

 Given a number *period*, returns a corresponding range interval implementation.
+If *period* is a negative number, the resulting interval uses 1 / -*period*; this allows more precise results when *period* is a negative integer.
 The returned interval implements the *interval*.range, *interval*.floor, and *interval*.offset methods.

 ## timeInterval(*period*) {#timeInterval}